atljeremy/JFMinimalNotifications/README.md

 This is an iOS UIView for presenting a beautiful notification that is highly configurable and works for both iPhone and iPad.
 JFMinimalNotification is only available in ARC and targets iOS 7.0+.

+Looking for an Android version?
+Garrett Franks created one and it's awesome, check it out: [https://github.com/gfranks/GFMinimalNotifications](https://github.com/gfranks/GFMinimalNotifications)

 What It Looks Like:
 ------------------